geoserver/geoserver/src/community/wfs3/README.md

 Implementation wise:
 * The module basically acts as an internal proxy around WFS 2.0, using a  servlet filter to adapt protocols.
 The long term approach would likely be to have a new MVCDispatcher that allows usage of Spring annotations instead (TBD).

+This implementation contains the following prototype WFS3 extensions:
+* Tiles extension, returning MapBOX/JSON/TopoJSON tiles
+* Styles extension, with the ability to get/put/delete styles (must be secured using service security)